'Proud And Relieved': Matthew Shepard's Remains To Be Interred At National Cathedral

 "Well, he was a 21-year-old college student who, like most college students I remember in my past, drank too much and didn't study enough.
 He was gay and out and proud of who he was and who he was becoming.
 He had a smile, like all mothers say, that would light up a room, great sense of humor, very empathetic and kind, really cared about humanity."

 Shepard will join some 200 people whose remains have been interred in the cathedral over the past 100 years.
-Others include President Woodrow Wilson, Helen Keller and her teacher Annie Sullivan, and Adm.
+Others include President Woodrow Wilson, Helen Keller and her teacher Anne Sullivan, and Adm.
 George Dewey.